xl-c111/BankAccountManagement/README.md

 A .NET 10 console project for bank account management using EF Core + MySQL, with xUnit tests.

+## Features
+- Create and remove customers.
+- Support `Person` and `Company` customer types.
+- Create and remove checking and savings accounts.
+- Auto-generate customer IDs from `2_000_000`, incrementing by `7`.
+- Auto-generate account IDs from `1_000`, incrementing by `5`.
+- Deposit, withdraw, correct account balance, add savings interest, and issue check numbers.
+- Persist customers and accounts to MySQL using EF Core migrations.

 ## Stack
 - .NET 10
 - C#